Mike Hoffman (ice hockey, born 1989): Ottawa Senators

 In July 2010, Hoffman attended the Ottawa Senators' development camp, and on July 22, 2010, he signed an entry-level contract with the NHL club.
 After attending rookie camp and training camp with Ottawa, Hoffman was assigned to the Binghamton Senators, the Senators' American Hockey League (AHL) affiliate.
 Hoffman played the majority of the season with Binghamton and was a member of the 2011 Calder Cup-winning team.
 He also spent time in the ECHL with the Elmira Jackals during the season, Ottawa's second-tier affiliate.

 Hoffman returned to Binghamton for the 2011–12 season.
 He was called up to Ottawa in December 2011 and made his NHL debut on December 23, 2011, against the Carolina Hurricanes; he was held pointless in his debut.

 Hoffman was the leading scorer for Binghamton during the 2012–13 season prior to suffering a broken collarbone just before the AHL All-Star Game.
 He played three games with Ottawa before re-injuring the collarbone and missing the last 12 regular season and first 10 playoff games.

 Hoffman began the 2013–14 season in Binghamton.
 He was recalled to Ottawa on December 2, 2013, after recording 26 points in 21 games, the second-highest point total in the AHL at the time.
 He was returned to Binghamton, but returned to Ottawa in February 2014 and remained with the team for the final 23 games.
 In 2014–15, Hoffman played the whole season in Ottawa and his 27 goals led the team.
 He was selected to play in the NHL All-Star weekend and led all NHL rookies in goals.
+He finished sixth in voting for the Calder Trophy for NHL rookie of the year.

 Following the 2014–15 NHL season Hoffman became a restricted free agent under the NHL Collective Bargaining Agreement.
 The Ottawa Senators made him a qualifying offer to retain his NHL rights and, on July 5, 2015, Hoffman filed for salary arbitration.
 According to media reports, Hoffman asked for $3.4 million, while the Senators countered with $1.7 million.
 Hoffman was awarded a one-year $2 million deal, which the Senators accepted.
 Hoffman became a restricted free agent at the end of the 2015–16 season.
 On July 27, 2016, he re-signed with the Senators to a four-year, $20.75M deal, thereby avoiding arbitration.
+On December 16, 2016, Hoffman was suspended for two games for a cross-checking incident on Logan Couture of the San Jose Sharks.